-Summary of Groundwater Contamination Sources
+5.7 Summary of Groundwater Contamination Sources

-Appendix 5.7 summarizes contaminant sources to the shallow groundwater aquifer.
+Appendix 5.4 Major Sources of Groundwater Contamination summarizes contaminant sources to the shallow groundwater aquifer.
 The table identifies programs with regulatory oversight over groundwater pollution and the number of open cases with shallow groundwater contamination under each program.
 No new major sources have been identified since the last Integrated Report.

-Groundwater/Surface Water Interaction
+5.8 Groundwater/Surface Water Interaction